Auckland Airport runway inquiry finds repair response time lacking, hot weather affected concrete

-Auckland Airport says an review has found hot weather contributed to problems which led to urgent closures of its runway which it concedes took longer to repair than it should.
+Auckland Airport says a review has found that hot weather contributed to problems that led to urgent closures of its runway - which it concedes took longer to repair than they should.

-An internal review has identified ways of speeding up maintenance repairs following disruption to dozens of flights and thousands of passengers during two runway outages on January 24 and February 6.
+An internal review has identified ways of speeding up maintenance repairs following disruption to 60 flights and thousands of passengers during two runway outages on January 24 and February 6.

 The latest closure prompted an international alert from pilots about the risk of large chunks of concrete on the runway near the eastern touch down zone and a warning to make sure they had enough fuel to divert to other airports.

+The airport's chief executive Adrian Littlewood has ruled out compensation for the affected airlines.

-The airport said faults can sometimes occur in the concrete which is up to half a metre thick and hot dry weather can increase thermal expansion.
+The company said faults can sometimes occur in the concrete which is up to half a metre thick and hot dry weather can increase thermal expansion.
 But replacement of paving slabs may not happen until later this year.

 READ MORE: